nmhanson/ttt/README.md

 of his/her pieces (row, column, or diagonal) is the winner.
 If there is no winner by the time the board is completely full of pieces, the game is declared a "Cat's game" and it is a draw.

-It's Tic-Tac-Toe; if you are a human who somehow knows how to compile and run this program, yet did not know how to play Tic-Tac-Toe, please contact me - I would like to learn more about you, you strange person.